-23 This methodology may be reviewed to take into account any outcome of the BAPA+40 process regarding the valuing of technical cooperation.
+22 This methodology may be reviewed to take into account any outcome of the BAPA+40 process regarding the valuing of technical cooperation.

-- 54.56.
+- Option 2: TOSSD measures the resources mobilised by official development finance interventions from private sources, where a causal link between the provision of the private finance and the official intervention can be established.
+Transactions are classified as official or private according to who owns or controls the financing entity (see paragraph 13).
+Any resources mobilised from public entities should be excluded from the mobilisation measure. - Data on resources mobilised from the [commercial OR private] sector are collected for the following leveraging instruments/mechanisms: guarantees/insurance; syndicated loans; shares in collective investment vehicles (CIVs); credit lines; direct investment in companies; grants and loans in simple co-financing arrangements; and project finance schemes. - 53.
 The point of measurement of resources mobilised is at the level of the transaction with the recipient country.
-In the case of funds or facilities, data on resources mobilised are sought from the facilities so as to capture the cross-border transaction with the recipient country. - 55.57.
+In the case of funds or facilities, data on resources mobilised are sought from the facilities so as to capture the cross-border transaction with the recipient country. - 54.
 Information collected on resources mobilised includes the leveraging instrument used, the amounts mobilised, the origin of the funds mobilised as well as the number and names of other official actors involved in the projects.
 Reporting on mobilisation is done activity by activity.
-This is essential for transparency and quality assurance. - 56.58.
-In order to avoid double counting of resources mobilised in TOSSD totals, official actors involved in a project should only report their respective share of the private finance mobilised, using one of the two methodologies in Annex.
+This is essential for transparency and quality assurance. - 55.
+In order to avoid double counting of resources mobilised in TOSSD totals, official actors involved in a project should only report their respective share of the [commercial] [private] finance mobilised, using one of the two methodologies in Annex.
 Data providers should use the same methodology across their reporting and inform the Secretariat of the methodology used.